ECN271 Cost Benefit Project Evaluation and Environmental Valuation

 Knowledge

-• Know the revealed and stated preference methods for valuation of environmental goods and ecosystem services,
+• has in-depth knowledge of revealed and stated preference methods for valuation of environmental goods and ecosystem services

-• Know methods for valuation of statistical life, life years, environmentally related illnesses, cultural heritage and other public goods
+• can apply knowledge about value transfer methods for environmental goods, environmentally related illnesses, cultural heritage and other public goods

 Skills:

-• Be able to perform a CBA of a selected project
+• can perform a CBA of a selected project

 General competence: